Are you sick of sleep walking through your career?

 On the outside it looks great, people even envy what you have but you feel empty on the inside.
 At the beginning this might have been what you wanted but not any more.
 Now you feel guilty about not being grateful for what you have.
-Or you might have chosen your career to please others and never really enjoyed what you do.
+Or maybe this was never your dream but you did what was expected of you.

 You regularly dream about doing something else … but then you remember the time, money and energy you’ve put into getting to where you are now.
 You imagine what your family, friends and colleagues will say.
 You think about trying to change careers and it all seems too hard.
 So you keep doing what you’re doing even though you know it isn’t working for you.
 You earn good money so you distract yourself with bright shiny objects and live for holidays.

 You aren’t alone.

 Research by the Gallup Organisation over the last few decades has found that across all countries people can be divided into 3 categories: